 Could digitisation create an opportunity for SMS on VHF channels and position information with low overhead?

 Yes, short data messages, status messages and full data capability are built-in to the dPMR standard and are supported on many radios in the market today.
+These features will be tested by the RWS in The Netherlands in the near future.

 What ITU alignment issues are involved?

-There already exists a draft ITU plan for 6.25kHz operation, however this is up for discussion as it may not be the most efficient method.
+There already exists an ITU plan for 6.25kHz operation and channel numbering which was used by the radios in the recent Rotterdam trials, however this may not be the most spectrally-efficient method and a small modification may be beneficial.
+See ITU-R REC M.1084-5 Annex 2 and Annex 4, sections 2 and 3.

 An implementation plan that clearly sets out how digitization would be introduced and the impact of each stage on the maritime community

 Indeed, it does.
+This is partially covered in ITU-R REC M.1084-5, but may need some expansion.
 The land mobile industry has taken about 10 years to transition from analogue to digital, but that was mainly driven by commercial rather than mandatory issues.
 The marine industry is very different in some ways and yet shares many of the same problems.

 CIRM will consider the above issues further and will report back with recommendations.

+Other issues raised:

+RWS in The Netherlands have asked about the ability of dPMR to support ATIS operation on Inland Waterways – the significant difference between dPMR and marine operations is the use of the MMSI in marine operations which demands the use of a 30-bit addressing field, whereas dPMR today can only support 24-bits.
+ETSI TGMARINE have already been working on the modifications to the addressing protocol to support 30-bit modes, and this should make it suitable for both MMSI and ATIS addressing modes.

 Action requested of the Committee